jonathandion/awesome-emails/README.md

 ## Frameworks

 - [MJML](https://mjml.io) - MJML is a markup language designed to reduce the pain of coding a responsive email. :fire:
+- [JSX-email](https://jsx-mail.org/) - Jsx Mail is an email framework that uses React to create email templates. :fire:
 - [Foundation for Emails](https://github.com/zurb/foundation-emails) - Quickly create responsive HTML emails that work on any device & client.
 Even Outlook.
 - [Email Framework](http://emailframe.work/) - The HTML email framework developed to help you build responsive HTML email.
 - [HEML](https://heml.io) - HEML is an open source markup language for building responsive email.